Red Velvet Cake Cheesecake [Video]

 Is red velvet cake and chocolate cake the same thing?

 Many people think that red velvet cake is just chocolate cake, colored red.
 Actually, that isn’t 100 percent correct.
 To make an authentic, cocoa powder, buttermilk, and vinegar must be used.

 Vinegar and buttermilk are acids that help to enhance the color, as well as the texture.
 Technically, this cake is vanilla cake, with a small amount of cocoa powder.

 This cake was the first red velvet dessert, but over the years, variations of it have become very popular.
 These days, you can find red velvet in a lot of different desserts, such as cookies, brownies, and of course, this delicious dessert!

 WHAT IS THE FLAVOR OF RED VELVET CAKE Cheesecake?

 In short, this is a super delicious dessert, that everyone should try!
-Apart from that, we can say that is has a little cocoa and a mix of cream and vanilla to it.
+Apart from that, we can say that it has a little cocoa and a mix of cream and vanilla to it.
 But the flavor is more complex and richer, so it is a bit harder to describe in writing.

 Also, it is somewhat tangy, and because it has various layers, it has a nice balance of flavors with chocolate, and vanilla balance to it.
 It is rich, creamy, and not too sweet.
 Just perfect!

 How to Make a Red Velvet Cake Cheesecake?

 In order to make this a TRUE copycat recipe, our version has a total of four layers, just like the Cheesecake Factory’s version.